Music of Botswana: Hip hop and motswako

+Kwaito and kwasa kwasa

+Kwaito emerged from the townships of Johannesburg in the 1990s as a syncretic form combining marabi, kwela, mbaqanga, with House, Hip-Hop, Dancehall Reggae, and South African pop.
+It crossed into Botswana and generated a significant local scene.
+Thabo Mapetla Ntirelang is another prominent kwaito artist.
+Kwaito is commonly performed in South African languages like Afrikaans and Zulu, as well as American English.

+Kwaito kwasa, a genre created by Odirile Vee Sento, known as Vee Mampeezy, by fusing kwaito with kwasa kwasa rhythms, is considered a genre original to Botswana.
+Vee Mampeezy's music videos, several of which have accumulated millions of views, have been directed partly by videographer Jack Bohloko, whose collaboration with South African artist Master KG on the song Tshinada produced a video passing 10 million views on YouTube.

+Kwasa kwasa, a dance-based genre originating in the Democratic Republic of Congo, was localised in Botswana by artists including "Franco" (Frank Lesokwane), Chris Manto 7, Les Africa Sounds, and Jeff Matheatau.
+The word "kwasa kwasa" is the Congolese French equivalent of "move your body".

 Popular music

 Botswana's popular music is broadly referred to as jazz, which is common among African countries, though it is distinct from the jazz that originated in the Western world.
 Botswana has relatively few native popular music artists, and most of the country's popular music is imported from Europe, South Africa, and the United States.
 American rock and gospel have a presence in Botswana.

-Kwaito music is commonly performed in South African languages like Afrikaans and Zulu, as well as American English.
-The kwaito singer Frank Lesokwane was one of the most successful artists in the early 21st century.
-Thabo Mapetla Ntirelang is another prominent kwaito artist.
-Kwaito culture has similarities to hip hop culture.
-The kwasa-kwasa genre developed in Botswana, based on Congolese kwassa kwassa music.
-Kwaito kwasa is a fusion genre of kwasa-kwasa and kwaito.
-Vee Mampeezy is a prominent kwaito kwasa artist.

 The development of rock music's popularity in Botswana has been gradual.
-The music has begun to gain momentum, partly due to mainstream media such as MTV, Channel O and the internet.
-The native Batswana have demonstrated an appreciation for this genre, and since 2000 many new bands have been formed; most play locally, but a few have toured southern Africa.
-Rock culture has been recognized with bands uniting in a "Rock Against AIDS" tour.
-Crackdust was famous Metal band in Botswana.
+The music has gained momentum partly due to mainstream media such as MTV, Channel O, and the internet.
+Since 2000, many new bands have been formed, with some touring southern Africa.
+Rock culture has been recognised with bands uniting in a "Rock Against AIDS" tour.
+Crackdust was a notable metal band in Botswana.
 The National Music Eisteddfod is held annually in Selebi-Phikwe.